Critical and Cultural Theory Electives

 Contrasted as "model minorities" or "incorrigible minorities" Asian Americans and African Americans have been pitted against one another in social standing and political objectives.
 However, throughout the twentieth century, African/Asian solidarity and alliances existed in political movements and literary and cultural productions.
 From Ho Chi Minh's anti-lynching writing, the founding conference of the WIDF (Women's International Democratic Federation) in China in 1945, through the Bandung Conference, coalitions against U.S. wars in Southeast Asia, and alignments with Chinese anti-imperialist endeavors, black and Asian peoples have joined in international political formations.
 Contributions to theory include the writings and activism of Langston Hughes, W.E.B.
 Du Bois, Richard Wright, Robert Williams, Yuri Kochiyama, Grace Lee and Jimmy Boggs, Ishmael Reed, and Amiri Baraka; films of Bruce Lee; music of Fred Ho; revolutionary praxis of Mao Tse Tung's Little Red Book and his writings on art and society; the Marxism of the Black Panther Party; the Afro-futurism of Sun Ra and Samuel Delany; and contemporary "Afro-pessimism."
 Such cultural works depict futurities and possibilities for Black and Asian diasporas.
 This seminar examines theory, politics, literature, film, and music produced from and linked to twentieth-century movements against capitalism, racism, colonialism, and imperial wars to think through how Black and Yellow Power have shaped solidarity to challenge white supremacy and racial capitalism.
 Requirements: One midterm paper (5-6 pp.) = 30%; final paper/project (10-12 pp.) with a creative option = 50%; short response paper and GLOW posts = 10%; participation (attendance and class discussion) = 10% Course cap: 19 Priority given to AMST majors, Africana concentrators [ more ]

-In this class we will investigate a wide variety of Latina/o/x popular musical forms, with particular attention to issues of gender, sexuality, and ethno-racial identity.
-Employing interdisciplinary materials and approaches, this course focuses on the sonic and visual analysis of contemporary Latina/o/x popular music and the identities of its producers, performers, and audiences.
-We will focus on the following questions, among others: How are hybrid Latina/o/x identities expressed through popular music and dance?
-In what ways do gender, sexuality, and ethno-racial identity inform the performance and interpretation of particular Latina/o musical forms?
+In this class we will investigate a wide variety of Latinx popular musical forms, with particular attention to issues of gender, sexuality, and ethno-racial identity.
+Employing interdisciplinary materials and approaches, this course focuses on the sonic and visual analysis of contemporary Latinx popular music and the identities of its producers, performers, and audiences.
+We will focus on the following questions, among others: How are hybrid Latinx identities expressed through popular music and dance?
+In what ways do gender, sexuality, and ethno-racial identity inform the performance and interpretation of particular Latinx musical forms?
 What unique role does sound play in our understanding of popular music and identity? [ more ]

 Elizabeth Bishop has emerged as one of the most important poets of the 20th century.
 She is admired not only for her dazzling mastery of the craft but also her adventurous life as a world traveler.
-Her more than two decades living in Brazil and translating the culture and literature of that country for a North American audience, for instance, make her life and work a rich focal point for cross-cultural study.
-At the center of the course will be Bishop's stunning meditations on childhood, memory, travel, lesbian sexuality, gender identity, ecology, and race and class in the U.S. and Brazil.
-We will look at how Bishop intertwines personal and global historical encounters in order to raise serious ethical questions about our shared history of conquest and sense of place in the Americas from the 16th century to the Cold War period of the twentieth.
+Her more than two decades living in Brazil and translating the culture and literature of that country for a North American audience make her life and work a rich focal point for cross-cultural study.
+At the center of the course is Bishop's poetry--her stunning meditations on childhood, love and loss, the boundaries of memory, travel, lesbian sexuality, gender identity, ecology, and race and class in the U.S. and Brazil.
+We will look at how Bishop intertwines personal and global historical encounters in order to raise ethical questions about our shared history of conquest and sense of place in the Americas.
 What is ultimately at stake in our claiming of a "home"?
-We also read a number of the writers in North and South America who were closely connected to Bishop, from Robert Lowell and Ernest Hemingway in North America, to Pablo Neruda and Clarice Lispector in South America.
-Ultimately, we study how craft, poetic process, and an ethical eye on the world can open up the study of poetry and poetics in the 21st century. [ more ]
+We study archival materials--letters, poem drafts, Bishop's paintings, and collage-like notebooks--in order to deepen our understanding of her writing practice and articulate the role the archive plays in shaping our reading of a poet's work.
+And, finally, we read Bishop alongside Brazilian writers she read and translated.
+We draw on critical tools throughout the course (case studies, translation and archival theory, and close reading) in order to articulate Bishop's writing in the larger context of literary history and culture in the middle of the twentieth century. [ more ]

 AMST 345 SEM Capitalism and Racism in the American Context and Beyond: A Global Approach